CASE STUDY · FOOD MANUFACTURING

 Over the past year, to foster inclusivity, there has been a real drive to increase participation in their engagement surveys so that everyone’s voice is heard.

-As part of their efforts to foster a diverse, inclusive, and equitable culture, the company wanted to empower all their employees to provide feedback in the engagement surveys and use their voices to create change.
+As part of their efforts to foster an inclusive culture, Hilton Foods wanted to empower all their employees to provide feedback in the engagement surveys and use their voices to create change.
 This is especially important for employees on the production floor, as they make up a majority of the workforce and historically have lower response rates.

 The importance of this is two-fold: firstly, it is important for employees to feel that their voice matters, and secondly if participation is high and results reflect the views of a representative population, the resulting action is more likely to be effective and have a greater impact.

-Therefore, the company has an internal target of a 75% response rate for their surveys, and in 2021, they met this target with a response rate of 77%.
-However, although the target was exceeded by 2% points, the company wanted to push this higher so the voice of an even greater proportion of the workforce could be heard.
+Therefore, Hilton Foods has an internal response rate target of 75% for their companywide engagement surveys.
+This target was set as part of the people section within their sustainability targets.
+In 2021, they met this target with a response rate of 77%.
+However, although the target was exceeded by 2% points, Hilton Foods wanted to increase this further to ensure that an even greater proportion of the workforce could be heard.

 So, it was important that extra focus and effort were directed toward achieving this in their next survey and new methods were used to reach those working offline.

-So, for their September 2022 survey, the company launched numerous initiatives to increase engagement with the survey and encourage participation.
+For their September 2022 survey, OpCos within Hilton Foods launched numerous initiatives to increase engagement with the survey and encourage participation.

 These are as follows: